A guide to choosing the right oil filled radiator

 Old radiators often have bimetallic thermostats.
 Yet, it’s strongly recommended to equip your modern oil filled radiator with an electronic thermostat.
 This creates a more consistent indoor temperature and lowers the running costs since it allows for a proper and very precise temperature control and adjusts the heat according to actual need.
 A must if you want to achieve energy savings and keep your heating bill as low as possible.

 Oil filled design radiatorsIn addition to the right thermostat, the right design is also very important.
 Luckily radiators are no longer the plump interior elements that they used to be.
-Keeping in mind that every item should have a positive impact on an interior, Purmo’s designers have created a varied range of oil filled radiators.
-Ranging from the timeless shape of the Yali electric radiator to more creative designs such as the electric bathroom radiators Impulse E and Squasy E. For some models you can even choose from a range of over 70 different colours so that you can easily make your radiator a part of your interior design.
-Whether you like the modern look of a smooth front panel radiator such as the Yali Parada or prefer the retro style of the Epok, there’s always a matching oil filled radiator.
+Keeping in mind that every item should have a positive impact on an interior, Purmo’s designers have created a varied assortment of oil filled radiators.
+Ranging from the timeless shape of the Yali Digital Plus electric radiator to more creative designs such as the electric bathroom radiators Impulse E and Squasy E. For some models you can even choose from a range of over 70 different colours so that you can easily make your radiator a part of your interior design.
+Whether you like the modern look of a smooth front panel radiator such as the Yali Parada Plus or prefer the retro style of the Epok, there’s always a matching oil filled radiator.

 Installing oil filled radiatorsOnce you have chosen your oil filled radiators and are ready to install them, it’s important that you enlist the help of a qualified electrician.
 He or she will also help you to assess the correct heat output of the oil filled radiator if necessary.